 You will need to make copies of the entire student section for the class.
 Students will need internet access at various points in the lesson.
 Alternatively, you can project videos or print and distribute copies of online content for the class.
-Look at the Teaching Organizer (Table 5.1) for suggestions on how to organize the lesson.
+For the Investigate section, you will need hook-and-loop tape.
+Sources for this material include fabric stores, hardware stores, and online shops.
+Look at the Teaching Organizer (Table 22.1, p.
+372) for suggestions on how to organize the lesson.